derickfay/tag-services/README.md

 # tag-services

-Automator workflows to add tagging services to Mavericks
+Automator workflows to add tagging Services to Mavericks.

 ### Dependencies